SebDethyre/commandsBuilderDialog/README.md

 ## Overview

 **Command Finder GUI** is primarily an **ergonomic learning tool for Linux commands**.
-It allows you to **search for and explore all commands stored on your disk** via a smart input powered by **Chosen**.
+It allows you to **search for and explore all commands stored on your disk** (as well as their options) via a smart input powered by **Chosen**.
 Commands are stored in a JSON file called `commands.json`.

 With an intuitive dropdown, you can **discover commands, understand their usage, and practice executing them**, making it a practical companion for learning Linux efficiently.